WAMAWAMA/WAMA_Modules/README.md

 <summary> Introduction and installation command </summary>

 `timm` is a lib includes abundant CNN and Transformer structures, which is highly recommended to install for cooperating with this library.
-Install *transformer* use ↓

-Install with pip:
+Install with pip ↓
 ```
 pip install timm
 ```
-Install the latest version:
+Install the latest version ↓
 ```
 pip install git+https://github.com/rwightman/pytorch-image-models.git
 ```